GNOME/gimp-help/README.md

   You should know a bit about Docbook and XML, or be smart enough to learn the syntax yourself.
 You can get more information about Docbook and XML by using your preferred search engine.
+  Also make sure you read our [documentation guidelines](documentation-guidelines.md).

   ### Editors, Programs and Setups